-- Several restaurants serve delicious Udupi cuisine (mainly Idlis, Dosas, Vada, Sambhar) along with North Indian cuisine as well.
-Non-vegetarian food, especially seafood is also served in restaurants.
+Several restaurants serve delicious Udupi cuisine (mainly Idlis, Dosas, Vada, Sambhar) along with North Indian cuisine as well.
+One can also find Non-vegetarian food, especially seafood in restaurants.

-- Shri Janardhana Mahakali Temple – The Temple is located in Ambalpay area in Udupi, about 3 km away from the Sri Krishna Temple.
+The Temple is in Ambalpay area in Udupi, about 3 km away from the Sri Krishna Temple.
 The presiding deity of the beautiful temple is Goddess Mahakali.
-It is believed that she came down to Earth as a guardian for the town and eventually was followed by Janardhana Swamy.
+Devotees also believe that she came down to Earth as a guardian for the town and eventually Janardhana Swamy followed her.

-- Sri Mahishamardhini Temple – The Temple is located at Kadiyali.
+The Temple is in Kadiyali.
 The Temple’s history dates back to around 1200 years.
 The idol of Mahishamardhini is in a standing posture with four arms.
 She holds the Prayaga chakra on one hand and the Shanka on the other.
-She is shown piercing the head of the demon Mahishasura.
+The idol also depicts her piercing the head of the demon Mahishasura.